IBM/cp4waiops-gitops/docs/how-to-deploy-cp4waiops-33.md

   - spec.aiManager.pakModules.aiManager.enabled: true
   - spec.aiManager.pakModules.connection.enabled: true

+NOTE:

-NOTE: `spec.dockerPassword` is the entitlement key that you can copy from [My IBM Container Software Library](https://myibm.ibm.com/products-services/containerlibrary).
+- For `spec.dockerPassword`, it is the entitlement key that you can copy from [My IBM Container Software Library](https://myibm.ibm.com/products-services/containerlibrary).

 ### Install Event Manager

-Same as Ceph, you can follow the same steps to install Cloud Pak for Watson AIOps - Event Manager using GitOps.
+Same as Ceph, you can install CP4WAIOps - Event Manager using GitOps by creating an Argo CD APP.
 The parameters for Event Manager are as follows:

 - GENERAL
   - Application Name: anyname (e.g.: "eventmanager-app")